penske-media-corp/pmc-larva/packages/larva/README.md

 (yes, there will be a scaffold task, someday)

-The `larva-patterns` node_module and the patterns directory in the child theme assets/ directory act in the same fashion as the parent and child theme relationship in WordPress, where the `larva-patterns` is the parent theme...maybe?

 To start the server, you must be in the same directory as `larva.config.js` or, in other words, working within a "host" project.
-The Larva mono-repo is set up to be a "host" project, and the server can be started from within the root of the repository.
+The Larva mono-repo is set up to be a "host" project, and the server can be started from within the root of the repository with the following command:

-There is no actual command for starting the server, yet.
-It can be started by executing server.js with nodemon which will restart the server when files are changed.
-From the root of the larva, run the following command:
 ```
-nodemon -e twig,js,html packages/larva/lib/server.js
+➜ pmc-larva$ npm run larva
 ```

-## Configuration

-This command should create a configuration file called `larva.config.js`.
+This will bring up the server for developing patterns at localhost:3000.